shepherd-group/pydmqmc/docs/source/quickstart.rst

 The pydmqmc module contains several "submodules" or "sublibraries" each dedicated to a different aspect of a simulation or calculation.
-The two most important are the :ref:`System <ref-systems>` submodule, which is used to define the system being studied, and the :ref:`Method <ref-methods>` submodule, which defines the calculation to be executed.
+The two most important are the :ref:`System submodule<ref-systems>`, which is used to define the system being studied, and the :ref:`Method submodule<ref-methods>`, which defines the calculation to be executed.
 You will need elements of both submodules to complete a pydmqmc calculation.
 Details about which systems and methods are supported are detailed in the respective documentation for each submodule.
 In particular, note that Methods come in two flavors: Analytic and Iterative.

-There is also a :ref:`utility <api-utils>` submodule that contains functions used by the Systems and Methods submodules.
+There is also a :ref:`utility submodule<api-utils>` that contains functions used by the Systems and Methods submodules.
 These are available for your own use if you desire, but direct invocation of these functions is not necessary for most pydmqmc applications.